govuk-one-login/mobile-ios-common/Sources/GDSCommon/README.md

 ### PopoverTableViewController

 ``PopoverTableViewController`` inherits from `UIViewController`.
 This allows showing a list, as a popover giving the user multiple options from one button.
+To use this the view controller will need to conform to `UIPopoverPresentationControllerDelegate`.

 This screen includes the following views:
 - `tableView` (type: `UITableView`)